Tipton County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: After your arrest, you likely received a temporary driving permit.
-This permit is valid until your ALR hearing or until the date your suspension officially begins, whichever comes first.
+- Temporary Permit: Upon arrest, you may have been issued a temporary driving permit.
+This permit is typically valid until your ALR hearing or until the automatic suspension goes into effect if you don't request a hearing.

 If You Refused Testing